Stanley's Camp: Our full report

 Health & safety

-Fire safety: There are fire extinguishers outside each room and in the common areas.
-Smoke alarms are also situated in each room.
+- There are fire extinguishers outside each tented room and in the common areas, and details of procedures in the event of a fire in each room.

-Laundry facilities: Laundry is included and is a speedy service - clothes are collected during the morning activity and returned during the afternoon activity.
+- Laundry is included and is a speedy service; clothes are collected during the morning activity and returned during the afternoon activity.